-Miro’s Meteoric Rise: From Surreal Dreams to Tech Realities
+Miro’s Meteoric Rise: From Surreal Dreams to Digital Realities

 For many, the name Miro might evoke the colorful and abstract works of the Spanish artist Joan Miró, painting a picture of whimsical daydreams.
-But, in the tech universe, Miro is synonymous with innovation, collaboration, and new growth.
+However, in the digital realm, Miro is synonymous with innovation, collaboration, and groundbreaking growth.
 This collaborative online whiteboard platform has become a staple for remote teams, as vital as that morning cup of coffee is to every New Yorker.

 In January 2022, Miro was valued at $17.5 billion after raising $400 million in a Series C funding round.